-- Plans will take into account the views of the child. - Parents will reinforce the provision by contributing to progress at home.
+- > what interventions and support that is required - > the expected impact on progress, development or behaviour - > on a review date - Plans will take into account the views of the child. - Parents will reinforce the provision by contributing to progress at home.